 A flute starts with dry lumber, cut into turning squares of length depending on the target flute key.
 The turning square is mounted in a lathe chuck, then bored out using air-cooled, deep boring, gun drill bits mounted on the lathe tail stock.

 The bored flute blank is then turned down on the lathe to an exact wall thickness.
 The first pass of sanding takes place at this point.
 Next a flat nest is milled for the flutes sound mechanism.
 A sound hole, slow air chamber exit hole, and a flue attaching the two, is milled and filed into the nest area.

 After the basic flute has been completed, the flute needs to be voiced and cut to length for the fundamental note (as if all finger holes were covered).
 This process involves a bit of patience as the sound hole, flue depth, and flute length are incrementally adjusted for a pure fundamental note.

 Once the flute can play a good fundamental, the six finger holes are located, then burned in.
 Each hole is tuned to its required note, gradually enlarging as the desired note is approached.
 After all the holes are tuned, rechecked, and tweaked as necessary, the flute is set aside to cool.
 Later the holes are rechecked to make sure the flute is still in tune.
 Final sanding is done both inside and outside of the flute, cleaned, then inspected.
 The flute is now ready for its protective coat of finish.
 The flute is submerged into a tank of salad bowl finish and allowed to soak.
 This ensures that the flute is completely sealed.
 Multiple coats of finish are applied to the flute's exterior depending on how glossy a look is desired.
-After several days of drying, a final coat of natural wax is applied.
 Before shipping, the flute is inspected again, tuning re-checked, then placed into its protective bag.
 It's now ready for someone to give it a voice!